-Secure manuscript tracking on the Web and via email.
+Secure manuscript tracking on the Web.
 Authors can track their manuscripts through the AMS journal production process using the personal AMS ID and Article ID printed in the upper right-hand corner of the Consent to Publish form sent to each author who publishes in AMS journals.
-Access to the tracking system is available from www.ams.org/mstrack/ or via email sent to mstrack-query@ams.org.
-To access by email, on the subject line of the message simply enter the AMS ID and Article ID.
-To track more than one manuscript by email, choose one of the Article IDs and enter the AMS ID and the Article ID followed by the word all on the subject line.
+Access to the tracking system is available from www.ams.org/mstrack/.
 An explanation of each production step is provided on the Web through links from the manuscript tracking screen.
 Questions may be sent to bull-query@ams.org.

-TEX files available upon request.
-Authors may request TEX files by sending email to file-request@ams.org or by contacting the Electronic Prepress Department, American Mathematical Society, 201 Charles Street, Providence, RI 02904-2294 USA.
+T_EX files available upon request.
+Authors may request T_EX files by sending email to file-request@ams.org or by contacting the Electronic Prepress Department, American Mathematical Society, 201 Charles Street, Providence, RI 02904-2294 USA.
 The request should include the title of the paper, the name(s) of the author(s), the name of the publication publishing the paper, and the volume and issue numbers if known.
-The TEX file will be sent to the author making the request after the article has gone to the printer.
+The T_EX file will be sent to the author making the request after the article has gone to the printer.
 Authors who can receive Internet email should include the email address to which the file should be sent.
 Otherwise a diskette format and a postal mailing address should be indicated.
-Note: Because TEX production at the AMS sometimes requires extra fonts and macros that are not yet publicly available, TEX files cannot be guaranteed to run through the author's version of TEX without errors.
-The AMS regrets that it cannot provide support to eliminate such errors in the author's TEX environment.
+Note: Because T_EX production at the AMS sometimes requires extra fonts and macros that are not yet publicly available, T_EX files cannot be guaranteed to run through the author's version of T_EX without errors.
+The AMS regrets that it cannot provide support to eliminate such errors in the author's T_EX environment.